RACHAEL ALLEN

 ZAFFAR KUNIAL

-Zaffar Kunialwas born in Birmingham and lives in Hebden Bridge.
+Zaffar Kunial was born in Birmingham and lives in Hebden Bridge.
 He is a recipient of Yale University’s Windham-Campbell Prize and his first poetry collection, Us, published by Faber & Faber in 2018 appeared on a number of shortlists including the Costa Poetry Award and the T.S.
 Eliot Prize.
-His second collection, England’s Green, was The Times Poetry Book of the Year and was placed 2nd in the Laurel Prize for environmental or nature poetry.
+His second collection, England’s Green, was The Times Poetry Book of the Year and was placed 2nd in the Laurel Prize.

 HELEN MORT

-Helen Mort is an author from Sheffield.
-Her collections Division Street, No Map Could Show Them and The Illustrated Woman are published by Chatto & Windus.
+Helen Mort FRSL is an author from Sheffield, and Professor of Creative Writing at Manchester Metropolitan University.
+Her collections Division Street, No Map Could Show Them, and The Illustrated Woman are published by Chatto & Windus.
 Her work has been shortlisted for the T.S.
 Eliot Prize and the Forward Prize.
-She has also published a novel called Black Car Burning (2019) set in South Yorkshire, and her memoir A Line Above The Sky (Ebury, 2022) examines the relationship between mountains and motherhood.
-Her non-fiction work was awarded the Boardman Tasker Prize for mountain literature and the Banff Grand Prize in Canada.
-Her biography of the environmental campaigner Ethel Haythornthwaite was published in 2024.
-She’s a Fellow of the Royal Society of Literature and Professor of Creative Writing at Manchester Metropolitan University.
+She has also published a novel, Black Car Burning (2019), and her memoir A Line Above The Sky (Ebury, 2022), examines the relationship between mountains and motherhood.
+Her biography of environmental campaigner Ethel Haythornthwaite was published in 2024.

 CALEB PARKIN